 I was lucky to participate in two afternoons of teambuilding activities.
-EBCG made sure that everyone enjoyed the summer weather during barbecue and a scavenger hunt in the center of Bratislava.
+EBCG made sure that everyone enjoyed the summer weather during a barbecue and a scavenger hunt in the centre of Bratislava.
 We listened to each other’s stories and played ball games to strengthen the team spirit.

 As interesting as the Internship started, it also came to an end.
 My last month at EBCG was definitely the most challenging one.
 I got trusted with more and more tasks in different areas and could even get an insight into the job of conference producer.
 Generally speaking, the season has started, summer is coming to an end and everyone here at EBCG is working harder than ever to create more interactive and innovative events from which you will take home valuable new contacts, new knowledge and perspectives.

-As a last point I would like to thank the entire EBCG staff for welcoming me into their teams during my time here in the office.
+As the last point, I would like to thank the entire EBCG staff for welcoming me into their teams during my time here in the office.
 I will especially miss our “Girl lunches” in the kitchen, our “very short 50+ min marketing meetings-brainstorming sessions” and “tea parties”.

 I don’t like saying “Goodbye” so let it be “See you soon! 🙂